2004–05 NHL season: Lockout

 During the lockout, further attempts to negotiate a new CBA floundered.
 By February 14, the union made an offer to accept a $52 million salary cap under the condition that it was not linked to league revenues, to which the league proposed a counteroffer of a $40 million cap plus $2.2 million in benefits, which the players association rejected.
 The next day, Bettman sent Goodenow a letter with a final proposal of a $42.5 million cap plus $2.2 million in benefits, setting a deadline of 11:00 the next morning to accept or refuse the offer.
 The NHLPA presented a counter-offer involving a $49 million cap, which the league rejected.
 With no resolution by the 11:00 deadline, NHL commission Gary Bettman announced the cancellation of the 2004–05 season on February 16, 2005, making the NHL the first major professional sports league in North America to cancel an entire season because of a labor dispute; the announcement was to have come on February 14, but it was delayed because of the death of the patriarch of the Sutter hockey family four days prior, whose funeral was held on February 15.

 With the prospect of losing a second season, a deal was eventually reached on July 13.
 The salary cap would be adjusted each year to guarantee players 54 percent of total NHL revenues, and there would also be a salary floor.
 Player contracts are also guaranteed.
-The players' share increased if revenues rise to specific benchmarks, while revenue sharing splited a pool of money from the 10 highest-grossing teams among the bottom 15.
+The players' share increased if revenues rise to specific benchmarks, while revenue sharing split a pool of money from the 10 highest-grossing teams among the bottom 15.
 There was a $39 million cap in place for the first year of the CBA.